KDP Previewer Checklist

 Warning pattern: text close to trim edge

-Fix: Increase source inside/outside margins and remove manual line breaks that force edge crowding.
+Fix: Increase source inside and outside margins and remove manual line breaks that force edge crowding.

 Verify: Chapter-open and heading-dense pages clear trim-safe checks.